... And for a woman wert thou first created;

 Hermaphrodites speak out

 The position is complicated by the intense grief and shame felt by the parents and communicated to the child.
-This makes the child want surgery in order to calm the parents, and makes it harder for intersexed adults to either complain about what was done to them or seek help.
+This may make the child want surgery in order to calm the parents, and makes it harder for intersexed adults to either complain about what was done to them or seek help.

-For further information about Variations of Sex Development:
+For further information about Sex Development Variations:

 The Intersex Society of North America has closed.
 There is, however, an important farewell message at its website.